BcDemir/ProjectQGame/README.md

 ## Strategy Tips

+- Learn the terrain of each match and use it to your advantage
+- Higher ground gives better shooting angles - adjust your strategy accordingly
 - Use the fine angle control to precisely aim for headshots
 - Hold down the arrow keys for smooth, continuous adjustments
 - Try to predict where your opponent will be aiming